acorbat/folder_convention/README.md

 ## data

-This folders cpntains all raw data files from experiments.
+This folders contains all raw data files from experiments.
-They should be ordered accordint to the acquisition date, and inside, a subfolder for each sample.
+They should be ordered according to the acquisition date, and inside, a subfolder for each sample.
 Remember that if a sample or glass contains several pieces or subsamples, you can use underscores to separate the names (*s_0_img_000.tiff*).
 Try to keep naming convention across folders (at least inside same experiment types) as it makes it easier to parse attributes from filenames.
 The convention of parameter name separated by underscore to its value is often good.
 For example sample 1, condition 2 and image 5 would be: *s_1_cond_2_img_005.tiff*.